cguttweb/nuxt-portfolio-blog/content/posts/css-supports-rule.md

 date: 2021-07-29T13:23:03.564Z
 description: feature queries
 ---
+A quick post on @supports rule which although I know about.
 This is described by MDN as allowing you to "specify declarations that depend on a browsers support for specific CSS features".

-A couple of simple examples to check if a feature is supported or not:
+A couple of simple examples to check if a single feature is supported or not:

 ```css
 @supports (display:grid){